Learn more about everything crypto tax in our guide: Get help with cryptocurrency tax filing.

 For margin traders on Binance, Kraken or another platform, the cryptocurrency gains or losses from the leveraged transactions should be reported on IRS Form 8949.

-In a simplified example, if User A buys 10 Binance Coins (BNB) using two times leverage and the price of BNB increases, the capital gains are taxable when the position is exchanged for another cryptocurrency or for fiat currency.
+In a simplified example, say User A buys 10 Binance Coins (BNB) using two times leverage.
+If the price of BNB increases, the capital gains are taxable when the position is exchanged for another cryptocurrency or for fiat currency.
 If User A trades the 20 BNB for bitcoin (BTC), the 20 BNB is taxed at the U.S. dollar value at the time of the transaction.

-Interest earned from margin lending is more similar to IRS tax treatment of as ordinary income reported on Form 1040
+Interest earned from margin lending is treated as income and reported on Form 1040

 For cryptocurrency holders lending to margin trading platforms like Bitfinex in exchange for interest, the interest earned needs to be reported as income.
 If that interest is paid out as cryptocurrency then that income becomes the cost basis when it is sold.